Health Surveillance

 - Work-related stress

-Health surveillance can also provide invaluable feedback on workplace risk factors.
-Highlighting areas of concern and where an increase in training and education of employees eg. on the impact of health effects and the use of protective equipment, can benefit the company as a whole.
+Health surveillance can provide invaluable feedback on workplace risk factors, highlighting areas of concern or where improved training or education of employees is required – for example in the use of appropriate protective equipment.

 Hand-arm vibration syndrome (HAVS) Assessment